Do Your Security Policies Include Your Vendors?

 Build Your Vendor Catalogue

 Many healthcare organizations struggle to patrol their list of vendors simply because they don’t actually have a list of vendors.
-Launch your program by compiling a comprehensive list of all outside suppliers and service providers.
-Not only should you itemize your third-party contractors but you should also consider their partners and providers as well.
+As a best practice, compile a comprehensive list of all outside suppliers and service providers.
+This list should be itemized and, ideally, include their partners and providers as well.

 Identify Potential Threats